Improved IR-based Bug Localization with Intelligent Relevance Feedback: Methodology

-To refine our candidate prompt, we employed SAMMO \cite{SAMMO}, a framework that explores and evaluates various prompt configurations using beam search.
+To refine our candidate prompt, we employed SAMMO \cite{SAMMO}, a compile-time framework that optimizes prompts by exploring various configurations through mutation operations.
 We configured SAMMO with LLaMA-3\cite{llama} and used a small dataset of 20 bug reports with corresponding buggy code segments (ground truth) to guide our optimization process.
 SAMMO iteratively generated prompt variants by applying various modification operations to the candidate prompt with LLaMA’s assistance.
 In each iteration, we used LLaMA, bug reports and ground truth code to determine the fitness of each prompt and provide a performance update to SAMMO.
 Through an extensive search, SAMMO was able to find an optimized version of the prompt.
 Table \ref{tab:prompt-template} shows the optimized prompt template, used in the subsequent steps of our technique.
-Both candidate and optimized prompts can be found in the replication package.

 \textbf{Segmentation:} We divide the source code documents from Elasticsearch into smaller segments to determine their relevance using prompting and LLM (Step 3, Fig. \ref{fig:schematic_diagram}).
 According to an existing work\cite{segmentation_benefits}, breaking up texts into smaller segments helps the attention mechanism focus on specific parts, which could be useful for our relevance estimation task.
 In our work, we adopt a simple method to capture code segments rather than collecting program slices.
 The slicing methods often create slices that are either too small to capture meaningful context or too large, introducing irrelevant contexts and potentially exceeding the token limits of the LLMs\cite{code_slicing}.
 Therefore, we used a widely adopted library for static analysis -- JavaParser\cite{javaparser}, to extract code segments such as methods, constructors, interfaces, and enums from a document.